CYBERYOGI =CO= Windler's

 Although this game has a bit brutalistic topic (dinosaur fighting theme, based on Jules Verne?) and might be not the world most exciting pinball machine, it is something historic from Atari, though I felt right to re-work it a little.

-I yet only removed the most blatant playfield flaws (the playfield was stretched way too long) and added some details, but did not remotely invest as much work as in my "Boomerang" EM emulator or my modification "Embryon" 4SloPC.
+I only removed the most blatant playfield flaws (the playfield was stretched way too long) and added some details, but did not remotely invest as much work as in my "Boomerang" EM emulator or my modification "Embryon" 4SloPC.
 In spite of all this it now looks IMO quite acceptable.

 links

-PinMAME
+PinMAME (GitHub)

 Here you find the latest version of the pinball hardware emulator Visual PinMAME (not necessary to play my emulated "Boomerang" EM pinball).
 This program emulates the computer electronics of solid state pinball machines to run the original computer software from their ROMs.
 You also need Visual Pinball to simulate the mechanical part of these machines.